massiveinteractive/cordova-plugin-inappbrowser/README.md

 - __options__: Options for the `InAppBrowser`.
 Optional, defaulting to: `location=yes`. _(String)_

+- __headerToken__: Any header set of key and value to be added to the request header.
+Optional, defaulting to no added header argument. _(String)_

+The `headertoken` string could be any HTTP accepted header.
+However, we are using the following:

+    - __X-PASS-TOKEN__: set to the authentication token needed to add to the header, without any spaces. for example: "X-PASS-TOKEN=AnyGivenHeaderToken"

     The `options` string must not contain any blank space, and each feature's name/value pairs must be separated by a comma.
 Feature names are case insensitive.
 All platforms support the value below:

     - __location__: Set to `yes` or `no` to turn the `InAppBrowser`'s location bar on or off.